MyAnalytics privacy guide

 Employee experience of MyAnalytics

-Within one to three days of the assignment of a MyAnalytics license to an employee —either as part of an overall E5 license or as an add-on license —the user’s MyAnalytics personal dashboard and Outlook Add-in become available.
+Within a few days of the assignment of a license with the MyAnalytics service to an employee—either as part of an overall Microsoft 365 Enterprise license or as an add-on license—the user’s MyAnalytics dashboard and Outlook Add-in become available.

-To notify employees that their dashboard and Outlook Add-in have been enabled, MyAnalytics delivers a Welcome email within three days of license assignment.
-The email introduces people to the application and contains a reminder that MyAnalytics is private and personal.
+To notify employees that their dashboard and Outlook add-in have been enabled, MyAnalytics delivers a welcome email within a few days of license assignment.
+The email introduces people to the application and has a reminder that MyAnalytics is private and personal.